macnick/filter-challenges/README.md

 <img src="img/screen9.jpg">

-3. Enjoy your new list with only pending items!
+3. Enjoy your new pending only items list!

 [Up](#Table-of-Contents)